turbot/steampipe-plugin-trello/docs/tables/trello_member.md

   b.id = idb;
 ```

-### Get organizations each member has been assigned to
+### List the organizations that each member have been assigned to

 ```sql
 select